toddw123/Bot/README.md

 but i wanted to get this all put up for others to use if they want.

-Im on a linux machine (Xubuntu) and the command i currently use to compile the project is: g++ main.cpp packet.cpp crypto.cpp -pthread -o bot
+Im on a linux machine (Xubuntu) and the command i currently use to compile the project is: g++ main.cpp packet.cpp crypto.cpp xmlParser.cpp -pthread -o bot